gully/decotengu/doc/design.rst

 tissues or current gradient factor value in case of ZH-L16-GF decompression model.

-The gas mix information is modeled as :class:`GasMix
-<decotengu.engine.GasMix>` class and beside gas components percentage,
-which should sum to `100%`, it has switch depth attribute, which indicates the deepest depth at which gas mix can be used.
+The gas mix information is modeled as :class:`GasMix <decotengu.engine.GasMix>` class and beside gas components percentage, which should sum to `100%`, it has switch depth attribute to indicate the depth at which gas mix can be used.

 The decompression stops information is stored by :class:`decompression table <decotengu.DecoTable>` as list of :class:`DecoStop objects